 Did you know: Midrive learners are 38% more likely to pass first time!
 Find out more.

 That’s easier said than done though – especially if you’re a new driver or someone who doesn’t drive all that often.
-However, confidence is key behind the wheel at the best of times, and as such, you have to be secure when you drive in the rain.
-By bearing a few of the following tips in mind, you should be able to improve your mindset when driving in the wet.
+Confidence is key behind the wheel at the best of times, but by bearing a few of the following tips in mind, you should be able to improve your mindset when driving in the wet.

 How to drive in the rain